jskycak3/jpskycak.github.io/_pages/research.md

 ## [Master's](#masters)

 <i>2018-20.</i> I'm doing a master's in computer science through Georgia Tech OMSCS.
 Classes/projects begin in August 2018!
-I'll decide by Fall 2019 whether to return to data science or take on a PhD in bioinformatics.
+I'll decide by Fall 2019 whether to return to data science or take on a PhD in computational biology.

 2018 | <font color="green">Shaping STDP Neural Networks with Periodic Stimulation: a Theoretical Analysis for the Case of Tree Networks</font> | Independent | Solved a special case of how to periodically stimulate a neural network to obtain a desired connectivity. <font color="blue"><a href="https://jpskycak.github.io/files/jpskycak-shaping_stdp_neural_networks_with_periodic_stimulation.pdf">(writeup)</a></font>